tejassmani/poweroutages/README.md

-# poweroutages
-Economic Analysis of Power Outages
+# Economic Analysis of Power Outages
 Created by Tejas Mani and Willem de Haan